 The luxury of being early may not be the same for someone with a disability, as they may need to wait for someone else in the team to arrive to help them to make a drink.
 It is not that they can’t, as they may make themselves drinks at home, but it is other people that may cause obstacles when carrying hot beverages.
 Which isn’t best practice for health and safety.

 Someone with a disability may need their own designated desk or chair, which has been specifically set up to their unique requirements in order for them to be comfortable, or have specialist devices or software with their computer to enable them to complete their tasks.
 So, if someone else decides to sit at that desk, it is not a case of them being able to find another workstation, so they would then have to ask that person to move desks.
 Not only would they then have to wait for additional time for that person to save their work, close down the software, and move their belongings, but some people may find this situation embarrassing.
-This is especially the case if they have to explain why they require their equipment for the person to understand that they aren’t trying to be awkward.
+This is especially the case if they have to explain why they require their equipment so that the person understands that they aren’t trying to be awkward.

 The next barrier is hoping that all of the reports and forms are accessible with the use of assistive technology, so people don’t have to keep asking for assistance.
-If these are provided in the correct format or are on a platform that is not mouse dependent (meaning having elements that can only be activated by a mouse) then the tasks can be successfully completed.
+If these are provided in the correct format or are on a platform that is not mouse-dependent (meaning having elements that can only be activated by a mouse), then the tasks can be successfully completed.
 Along with these, organised meetings and phone calls need to also be accessible.
 Perhaps a good example of this is if a translator is needed for a colleague who is Deaf and uses British Sign Language (BSL), or someone who does not speak English as their first language.

 Now, for the homeward journey.
 If the journey to work had any issues, at least you would be at home where you could be comfortable and find whatever you need to make this happen.
 However, the journey home is a different story if you need to wait in the office.
 You don’t have the same comfort and provisions, but what if someone needs to lock up the office, do you have to wait outside in the cold?